slatedocs/slate/source/includes/_persons.md

 1. If you are looking to add or remove a person from a list, please check out the [List Entries](#list-entries) section of the API.
-2. If you are looking to modify a person's entity values (one of the cells on Affinity's spreadsheet), please check out the [Entity Values](#entity-values) section of the API.
+2. If you are looking to modify a person's field values (one of the cells on Affinity's spreadsheet), please check out the [Field Values](#field-values) section of the API.

 ## The person resource
 > Example Response